nanowireUK/azure-iot-walkthroughs/sql-edge-grafana/sql-edge-grafana.md

     CREATE MASTER KEY ENCRYPTION BY PASSWORD = 'sdflkijsd%%#@#$ddff789897ono3nd';

     CREATE DATABASE SCOPED CREDENTIAL SQLCredential
-    WITH IDENTITY = 'sa', SECRET = '<Default_MSSQL_SA_Password>'
+    -- change password to whatever was in the deployment manifest if you changed it WITH IDENTITY = 'sa', SECRET = '<Default_MSSQL_SA_Password>' go
-    go
     ```